GravityKit/GravityView/readme.txt

 * Added: You can now send email notifications when an entry is approved, disapproved, or the approval status has changed.
 [Learn how](https://docs.gravityview.co/article/488-notification-when-entry-approved)
 * Added: Automatically un-approve an entry when it has been updated by an user without the ability to moderate entries
-* Added: Easy way to install Extensions and our stand-alone Premium Plugins [Learn how](https://docs.gravityview.co/article/489-managing-extensions)
+* Added: Easy way to install GravityView Extensions and our stand-alone plugins [Learn how](https://docs.gravityview.co/article/489-managing-extensions)
+* Added: Enable CSV output for Views [TODO: ADD LINK TO DOC]
+* Added: Support for displaying a single input value of a Chained Select field
-* Improved: Reset entry approval on the front end of a View by Option + Clicking the Entry Approval field
+* Improved: Added a shortcut to reset entry approval on the front-end of a View: "Option + Click" on the Entry Approval field
 * Fixed: Custom date format not working with the `{date_created}` Merge Tag
-* Fixed: Embedding a View inside an embedded entry
+* Fixed: Embedding a View inside an embedded entry didn't work
+* Fixed: "Link to entry" setting not working for File Upload fields

 __Developer Notes:__

-* Process shortcodes inside [gv_entry_link] shortcodes
+* Added: Process shortcodes inside [gv_entry_link] shortcodes
 * Added: `gravityview/shortcodes/gv_entry_link/output` filter to modify output of the [gv_entry_link] shortcode
-* Reduced database lookups when using custom entry slugs
+* Improved: Reduced database lookups when using custom entry slugs
-* Improved the rules added to WP Rewrite so that the `/entry/` endpoint is only added to Views
 * Introduced `\GV\View->can_render()` method to reduce code duplication
 * Fixed: Don't add `gvid` unless multiple Views embedded in a post
 * Fixed: PHP 5.3 warning in when using `array_combine()` on empty arrays
-* Apply `addslashes` to View Configuration when saving, fixing `{date_created}` format
+* Fixed: Apply `addslashes` to View Configuration when saving, fixing `{date_created}` format
 * REST API: Allow setting parent post or page with the REST API request using `post_id={id}` ([learn more](https://docs.gravityview.co/article/468-rest-api))
 * REST API: Added `X-Item-Total` header and meta to REST API response